-1 And it came to pass, when the LORD would take up Elijah into heaven by a whirlwind, that Elijah went with Elisha from Gilgal.
+1 And it came to pass, when Jehovah would take up Elijah by a whirlwind into heaven, that Elijah went with Elisha from Gilgal.

-2 And Elijah said unto Elisha, Tarry here, I pray thee; for the LORD hath sent me to Bethel.
-And Elisha said unto him, As the LORD liveth, and as thy soul liveth, I will not leave thee.
-So they went down to Bethel.
+2 And Elijah said unto Elisha, Tarry here, I pray thee; for Jehovah hath sent me as far as Beth-el.
+And Elisha said, As Jehovah liveth, and as thy soul liveth, I will not leave thee.
+So they went down to Beth-el.

-3 And the sons of the prophets that were at Bethel came forth to Elisha, and said unto him, Knowest thou that the LORD will take away thy master from thy head to day?
+3 And the sons of the prophets that were at Beth-el came forth to Elisha, and said unto him, Knowest thou that Jehovah will take away thy master from thy head to-day?
 And he said, Yea, I know it; hold ye your peace.

-4 And Elijah said unto him, Elisha, tarry here, I pray thee; for the LORD hath sent me to Jericho.
-And he said, As the LORD liveth, and as thy soul liveth, I will not leave thee.
+4 And Elijah said unto him, Elisha, tarry here, I pray thee; for Jehovah hath sent me to Jericho.
+And he said, As Jehovah liveth, and as thy soul liveth, I will not leave thee.
 So they came to Jericho.

-5 And the sons of the prophets that were at Jericho came to Elisha, and said unto him, Knowest thou that the LORD will take away thy master from thy head to day?
+5 And the sons of the prophets that were at Jericho came near to Elisha, and said unto him, Knowest thou that Jehovah will take away thy master from thy head to-day?
 And he answered, Yea, I know it; hold ye your peace.

-6 And Elijah said unto him, Tarry, I pray thee, here; for the LORD hath sent me to Jordan.
-And he said, As the LORD liveth, and as thy soul liveth, I will not leave thee.
+6 And Elijah said unto him, Tarry here, I pray thee; for Jehovah hath sent me to the Jordan.
+And he said, As Jehovah liveth, and as thy soul liveth, I will not leave thee.
 And they two went on.

-7 And fifty men of the sons of the prophets went, and stood to view afar off: and they two stood by Jordan.
+7 And fifty men of the sons of the prophets went, and stood over against them afar off: and they two stood by the Jordan.

 8 And Elijah took his mantle, and wrapped it together, and smote the waters, and they were divided hither and thither, so that they two went over on dry ground.

-9 And it came to pass, when they were gone over, that Elijah said unto Elisha, Ask what I shall do for thee, before I be taken away from thee.
+9 And it came to pass, when they were gone over, that Elijah said unto Elisha, Ask what I shall do for thee, before I am taken from thee.
 And Elisha said, I pray thee, let a double portion of thy spirit be upon me.

 10 And he said, Thou hast asked a hard thing: nevertheless, if thou see me when I am taken from thee, it shall be so unto thee; but if not, it shall not be so.

-12 And Elisha saw it, and he cried, My father, my father, the chariot of Israel, and the horsemen thereof.
+12 And Elisha saw it, and he cried, My father, my father, the chariots of Israel and the horsemen thereof!
 And he saw him no more: and he took hold of his own clothes, and rent them in two pieces.

-13 He took up also the mantle of Elijah that fell from him, and went back, and stood by the bank of Jordan;
+13 He took up also the mantle of Elijah that fell from him, and went back, and stood by the bank of the Jordan.

-14 And he took the mantle of Elijah that fell from him, and smote the waters, and said, Where is the LORD God of Elijah? and when he also had smitten the waters, they parted hither and thither: and Elisha went over.
+14 And he took the mantle of Elijah that fell from him, and smote the waters, and said, Where is Jehovah, the God of Elijah? and when he also had smitten the waters, they were divided hither and thither; and Elisha went over.

-51 And it came to pass, when the time was come that he should be received up, he stedfastly set his face to go to Jerusalem,
+51 And it came to pass, when the days were well-nigh come that he should be received up, he stedfastly set his face to go to Jerusalem,

-53 And they did not receive him, because his face was as though he would go to Jerusalem.
+53 And they did not receive him, because his face was as though he were going to Jerusalem.

-54 And when his disciples James and John saw this, they said, Lord, wilt thou that we command fire to come down from heaven, and consume them, even as Elias did?
+54 And when his disciples James and John saw this, they said, Lord, wilt thou that we bid fire to come down from heaven, and consume them?

-58 And Jesus said unto him, Foxes have holes, and birds of the air have nests; but the Son of man hath not where to lay his head.
+58 And Jesus said unto him, The foxes have holes, and the birds of the heaven have nests; but the Son of man hath not where to lay his head.

 59 And he said unto another, Follow me.
 But he said, Lord, suffer me first to go and bury my father.